eosnetworkfoundation/docs/docs/40_smart-contract-guides/01_before-you-begin/20_accounts-and-permissions.md

 link_text: "Accounts and Permissions"
 ---

-To use an EOSIO blockchain, you need an account.
+To use an Antelope blockchain, you need an account.
 This tutorial introduces accounts, permissions, and authorities.
 Accounts identify participants in the blockchain.
 You deploy a smart contract to an account and use account permissions to authorize smart contract transactions.

 This tutorial introduces the following key concepts: